Looking for a last-minute side-dish for your holiday seitan ham?

 And did I mention it tastes good?
 Becuase it tastes SO FREAKIN GOOD!

 Our vegan au gratin potato recipe is SUPER easy and only requires a few ingredients.
-We used Minimalist Baker’s homemade parmesean to replace the dairy cheese in the original recipe – it is downright DIVINE – and a simple mixture of apple cider vinegar and non-dairy milk creates the most perfect vegan buttermilk you’ll ever imagine.
-We’ve made this recipe a few times on our Live Facebook show.
-Here’s a replay if you wanan check that out 🙂
+We blended some cashews with our Cheesy Garlic Butter Blend to replace the dairy cheese in the original recipe – it is downright DIVINE – and a simple mixture of apple cider vinegar and non-dairy milk creates the most perfect vegan buttermilk you’ll ever imagine.

-The taste and texture are SO ON POINT.
+The taste and texture of these vegan au gratin potatoes are SO ON POINT.
 You could probably serve this dish to your omnivore family without them even realizing it’s vegan!

 Our au gratin potato recipe is SUPER easy and only requires a few ingredients.
-We used Minimalist Baker’s homemade parmesean to replace the dairy cheese in the original recipe - it is downright DIVINE - and a simple mixture of ACV and non-dairy milk creates the most perfect vegan buttermilk you’ll ever imagine.
+We used an easy homemade parmesean to replace the dairy cheese in the original recipe - it is downright DIVINE - and a simple mixture of ACV and non-dairy milk creates the most perfect vegan buttermilk you’ll ever imagine.

 - 1.5 Tbsp apple cider vinegar